-When you use your card abroad to make a payment in a foreign currency or take out cash, we use Mastercard’s exchange rate with a 0.0% fee.
-You can find the Mastercard exchange rate here.
+When you make a payment in a foreign currency or take out cash abroad, we use Mastercard's exchange rate with a 0.0% fee.

 You can withdraw up to £200 from ATMs outside the EEA in any rolling 30-day period without any fees.
 After that, we charge 3% of the total amount you withdraw above £200.
 For some ATMs you may need to turn on the ‘magnetic stripe' rather than using chip and PIN.
 You can do this in the app.